Destination Medicine Summer School

 Destination Medicine is open to students from a widening participation background studying in the Merseyside area or students studying at one of the University of Liverpool Widening Participation and Outreach Partner schools.
 It is essential you check the eligibility criteria for medical programmes, such as the University’s A100 programme: https://www.liverpool.ac.uk/medicine/undergraduate/admissions/

-This programme is a Widening Participation initiative and is open to students who meet indicators from a widening participation background.
+This programme is a Widening Participation initiative and is open to students who meet indicators from a widening participation background, however students who are on our local programmes Liverpool Scholars Programme and Realising Opportunities are prioritised.

 Pupils in local partner schools are prioritised based on a range of indicators: